-Given the known parameter $\omega_1$ , the perceived implementation cost IC(Objective, Adjustment) for each combination of category of objective and adjustment can be estimated using the logit model equation.
-This approach allows me to estimate the perceived implementation cost associated with each category of objective and level of adjustment based on the observed implementation frequencies in the data: $p{(Objective, Adjustment)}$ probability of implementing advice (Objective, Adjustment)
+Given the known parameter ω_2 , the perceived implementation cost $IC{r,agree}$ for each combination of category of advice and agreement can be estimated using the logit model equation.
+This approach allows me to estimate the perceived implementation cost associated with each category of advice and level of agreement based on the observed implementation frequencies in the data.

-7 Results
+6 Results

-7.0.1 Production function of quality
+6.0.1 Production function of quality

 Table 5 shows the results of estimating equation 11.
-The dependent variable is $q_f$ , the final quality measure.
+The dependent variable is q_f , the final quality measure.
 The table presents the results of three models: OLS and two-stage least squares (2SLS) models.
 The 2SLS models use the number of first-time mentors assigned to Small Group Meetings (SGMs) and the number of absent previous mentors as instrumental variables for total mentorships and implemented advice.
 All models include fixed effects for cohort, site, stream, and the dominant challenge of startup.

-One potential concern in estimating the production function parameters $\omega_1$ and $\omega_2$ arises due to sample selection bias in the first stage of the 2SLS estimation.
-Specifically, the removal of startups from the program in earlier sessions result in both the endogenous variable (mentorship allocations, $D_j$ ) and the instrument (SGM assignments) being zero for subsequent sessions.
+One potential concern in estimating the production function parameters ω_1 and ω_2 arises due to sample selection bias in the first stage of the 2SLS estimation.
+Specifically, the removal of startups from the program in earlier sessions result in both the endogenous variable (mentorship allocations, D_j) and the instrument (SGM assignments) being zero for subsequent sessions.
 This truncation introduces a correlation between the instrument and the error term, thereby violating the exogeneity condition necessary for a valid instrument.
 This bias arises because the dropout of low-quality startups is not random but rather based on unobserved initial quality, creating a selection problem that biases the estimates of the production function parameters.